 11th March 2020

-From cost savings to consistent purity - the benefits of an on-site nitrogen generator are numerous for labs requiring a reliable source of nitrogen gas.
+From cost savings to consistent purity - the benefits of on-site nitrogen generators are numerous for labs requiring a reliable source of nitrogen gas.
 A common type of such nitrogen gas generators is one with one or more integrated compressors.
 But how do compressor-based nitrogen gas generators actually work?

 When a nitrogen generator produces nitrogen gas, the generator does not create nitrogen by itself.
 Rather, nitrogen gas present in air (roughly 78% of air is nitrogen) is purified inside the generator, as any additional molecules, such as, oxygen, carbon dioxide or water (moisture), are removed from the gas.
 Once separated from these extra compounds, nitrogen gas can be used for analysis.